Updated: SEPTEMBER 20, 2022

 A fire whip is a type of sex toy used for a type of edge play known as fire play within the BDSM community.
 A fire whip is designed to be soaked in a flammable accelerant and ignited prior to use.
-A dominant then uses the blazing fire whip to strike their submissive.
+The wielder then uses the blazing fire whip to strike the recipient.

 A fire whip may be a singletail or flogger style whip, with multiple lashes.
 Fire whips are typically made from Kevlar, as this material is tough enough to withstand being set on fire time and time again.